DigitalForgeLLC/ticket-smith-resources/design_request_template.md

 **💬 Other Comments / Notes:**
 *Additional context or considerations*
 * [Additional context exactly as provided]
-[Note: Leave this section empty with a blank line if no additional comments are provided]
 ```
 Format: Any other relevant information
 Example: * CEO specifically requested a "clean, minimal look"